- Written by Dr.Mehmet Demircioglu

 Aftercare is also more powerful than many patients realize.
 Gentle washing at the right time, avoiding trauma, protecting the scalp from unnecessary irritation, and following the clinic’s instructions are not glamorous steps, but they matter.
 A patient who follows the basic plan carefully is doing more good than a patient who buys extra treatments while neglecting the basics.

-If you are considering PRP, exosomes, or any add-on treatment after a hair transplant, begin with the reason rather than the price or the name of the treatment.
+If you are considering PRP, exosomes, or any extra treatment after a hair transplant, begin with the reason rather than the price or the name of the treatment.
 The clinic should be able to explain what problem it is trying to solve in your case.
 The same logic applies to mesotherapy after hair transplant, where the route, ingredient, and reason matter more than the label.

 When the answer is graft healing, native hair support, scalp comfort, or general hair quality, that answer should be stated clearly.
 The patient needs to know what would likely happen without the extra treatment.
 Sometimes the responsible answer is that the transplant should still grow normally and the treatment is optional support.

 Ask how success will be judged.
-A treatment that cannot be connected to a clear follow-up plan can become a purchase made from anxiety.
-The decision should be based on your scalp, your hair loss pattern, your recovery stage, and your long-term plan, not on fear that you are missing the one thing that will save the result.
+A treatment that cannot be connected to a clear follow up plan can become a purchase made from anxiety.
+The decision should be based on your scalp, your hair loss pattern, your recovery stage, and your long term plan, not on fear that you are missing the one thing that will save the result.

 These questions are not aggressive.
 They are normal.
 A careful clinic will be able to answer them clearly.
 If the answer becomes emotional, vague, or sales focused, that is a signal to pause.